weaveworks/scope/GOVERNANCE.md

 ## Voting

-The Scope project employs "organization voting" to ensure no single organization can dominate the project.
+The Scope project aims to employ "organization voting" to ensure no single organization can dominate the project.
+[Alfonso Acosta](https://github.com/2opremio) will take of the initial maintenance until enough voters join the community.
+Once the community reaches critical mass and sufficient maintainers are designed, the voting-based governance will start.

 Individuals not associated with or employed by a company or organization are allowed one organization vote.
 Each company or organization (regardless of the number of maintainers associated with or employed by that company/organization) receives one organization vote.